-Last year, I went on a business trip to Athens and Kefalonia, which turned out to be delightful despite having to resign.
-Now, let’s talk about the food.
-Compiling this list was quite challenging, given the sheer variety of delicious dishes Greece has to offer.
-Nevertheless, the following stood out to me.
+Last year, I went on a business trip to Athens and Kefalonia, which turned out to be delightful.
+Now, let’s dive into the food.
+Compiling this list was quite a challenge, given the sheer variety of delicious dishes Greece offers.
+Nevertheless, these standouts were truly memorable.

 Moussaka

-Moussaka is a beloved dish in Greece that consists of layers of ground meat, fried eggplant, and mashed potatoes, all covered in creamy béchamel sauce and baked in the oven.
-This dish is similar to lasagna and is a must-try when visiting Greece.
-Those who follow a vegan diet can also enjoy this dish, as a vegan version is sometimes available.
-I personally enjoyed moussaka in both Ithaca and Kefalonia, but the one in Kefalonia stood out due to the high quality of the ingredients used.
+Moussaka is a beloved Greek dish made with layers of ground meat, fried eggplant, and mashed potatoes, all topped with a creamy béchamel sauce and baked to perfection.
+It’s similar to lasagna and is a must-try when visiting Greece.
+For those following a vegan diet, a vegan version is sometimes available.
+I had moussaka in both Ithaca and Kefalonia, but the Kefalonia version stood out due to the exceptional quality of the ingredients.

 Koulouri